 But what do I do when I want a nice new dress, an investment piece?
 Have I failed if I purchase a new pair of high-quality shoes on huge clearance that will last years in my closet with loads of quality wear?
 I didn’t want rules so definitive.
 I wanted a cheat option (call me soft, I don’t care).

 I’ve decided for the next year I will commit to a 90/10 ratio of consciously curated additions to my closet.
 90 percent of any new purchases will be secondhand, made in the US, sustainable, socially responsible, what have you.
 I know this definition will be refined and evolve over the course of this challenge as I continue to learn even more about being a conscious consumer of style.
 I already have many resources, and I look forward to finding more.

-I will calculate my 90/10 ratio based on number of pieces purchased, not price of those pieces.
+I will calculate my 90/10 ratio based on the number of pieces purchased, not the price of those pieces.
 Suggesting I spend just 10% of my “budget” on non-conforming investment pieces is a formula for failure.
 It’s also not really about the dollars.
 I simply strive to make conscious decisions about the origin and life cycle of my interpretation of fashion and personal style.

 A few ground rules I’ve set for myself:

 - 90 percent of items, by item count, should fit into the ‘conscious’ category.
 This will be my goal for the end of the twelve months, so not every month will necessarily follow this formula.